dhruv50ae/dhruv50ae/README.md

 ## I'm a Developer, Musician, Blog Writer, and Adventurer!

 - 🔭 Check out my [portfolio](https://dhruv50ae.github.io/Portfolio/)!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Backend Development
 - 👯 I’m looking to collaborate with other developers and engineers
 - 🥅 2022 Goals: Learn more about cutting edge technologies like AI, Deep learning and Automation
 - ⚡ Fun fact: One of the most common names is Dhruv, so I brand myself as Dhruv.50AE 🥇